Nightwatch

 "What, when did it happen?"

-The paranoia didn't whisper—it detonated.
-Reality fractured.
-The next fourteen days became a fever-loop of shattered mirrors and humming walls, where every shadow had teeth and every silence screamed.
+The paranoia doesn't whisper, it detonate.
+Reality fractures.
+The next fourteen days become a fever-loop of shattered mirrors and humming walls, where every shadow has teeth and every silence screams.